Dual-Doctor Dental Template Customisation in 76 Days — White-Label for a US Marketing Agency

 • Anton Hersun, — project lead (estimation, agency-side communication, sign-off)

 Agency-side project management, design, and client communication remained with the partner agency throughout.
-Our team was invisible to the end client.
-All customisation requests came through the agency’s shared issue backlog, with nothing about the build exposed to the end client directly.
-Each QA round was closed only after the agency-side reviewer confirmed the delta was resolved.
+The practice knew the agency as its single point of contact and never met or messaged the people building the pages.
+All customisation requests came through the agency’s shared issue backlog, and the doctors approved the work through their agency contact rather than any handoff from us.
+We closed each QA round only after the agency-side reviewer confirmed the delta was resolved.

 For agencies with a branded template system